 So you don't take it to every NMRA National Convention, then?

 No. With the amount of effort it takes to bring the layout to a Convention, we have found that we are most comfortable doing it no more frequently than every two years.
 We have stayed within two days' drive of southeast Michigan in order to keep the time commitment to a reasonable level.
 Also, since we usually pay for all of the expenses for the trips out of own pockets, there is the consideration of cost each time we bring it out.

 The next time we plan to have the layout at a Convention will be the Kansas City 2018 NMRA National Convention, August 5-12, 2018.
 We will hold operating sessions Monday thorugh Thursday, with sign-up on site.

 Do you take the ORS layout to train shows?

 No. The ORS layout is designed specifically for operation, and its dead-ended aisle structure isn't a good fit for public viewing by large numbers of people.
 Plus, in order to make the effort of moving the layout worthwhile, we feel that we need to be able to be set up and running for at least four days, straight.
 Very few events other than NMRA National Conventions are set up to permit that.

-While we take the layout to the NMRA National Convention, we do not show it at the National Train Show, since that would require a lot of effort to move it from the Convention space to the show hall, and as mentioned in the last paragraph, its design doesn't lend itself to train show viewing.
+While we take the layout to the NMRA National Convention, we do not show it at the National Train Show, since that would require a lot of effort to move it from the Convention space to the show hall, and as mentioned above, its design doesn't lend itself to train show viewing.
 When the National Train Show opens on Friday, we're usually well into tearing down and packing the layout for its return home.

 What does it take to move the ORS layout?

-We usually pack the layout into several trailers, a 20+ foot box truck, several large towing vehicles and a car.
+We usually pack the layout into several trailers, several large towing vehicles, and a car.
 We typically need at least ten people for set-up and tear-down.